Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

 \section{GEPP and GECP growth factors in small neighborhoods}

-In this section, we will focus on the question of how much worse can GECP behave than GEPP in terms of the growth factor.
-We will also consider the inverse question of how much worse can GEPP behave compared to GECP.
-When restricting our attention to $\O(n)$, this first question pertains to the associated sequence
+In this section, we will focus on the question of how much growth behavior can differ between GEPP and GECP.
+We will also consider the remaining worst-case growth constants when restricting focus to orthogonal matrices.
+From \Cref{sec: prelim}, these correspond to the constants $a_n = g_n^{\gepp}, b_n = g_n^{\gecp}$ as well as the max growth difference constants $c_n$ (measuring how much GECP growth can exceed GEPP growth) and $d_n$ (when GEPP growth exceeds GECP growth).